JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 -  `-ssh | --ssh_port` - port to use for the SSH server
 -  `-http | --http_port` - port to use for the HTTP server
 -  `-https | --https_port` - port to use for the HTTPS server
--  `-h | --hostname` - hostname to use for the server
+-  `-hn | --hostname` - hostname to use for the server
 -  `-d | --domain` - domain name to use for the server
 -  `-php | --php` - PHP version to install (7.4, 8.1)
 -  `-mc | --memcached` - install Memcached